 Storm flow sampling will be conducted at USGS gage #11169205 located on Guadalupe River above Highway 101.
 This gage was installed in May 2002.
-The gage provides instantaneous (i.e., 15-minute interval) readings which are reported both as instantaneous discharge and as daily average discharge.
-A Forest Technology Systems Limited model DTS-12 turbidity sensor was installed in November 20002, and is operated during the rainy season between October 1 and April 30 each year.
-The USGS website reports the daily average total suspended solids (TSS) concentration and calculated sediment load in tons per day.
-Funding for the flow gage (approximately two-thirds) and for the turbidity sensor is provided by the Santa Clara Valley Water District as part of their contribution to the Coordinated Monitoring Program.
+The gage provides instantaneous (i.e., 15-minute interval) flow readings which are reported both as instantaneous discharge and as daily average discharge.
+In addition, a Forest Technology Systems Limited model DTS-12 turbidity sensor was installed in November 2002 and is operated during the rainy season between October 1 and April 30 each year.
+The USGS website reports the daily average total suspended solids (TSS) concentration and calculated sediment load in tons per day based on the data from this sensor.
+Data from the turbidity sensor will be used in the calculation of mercury loads.
+Funding for the flow gage (approximately two-thirds) and turbidity sensor is provided by the Santa Clara Valley Water District as part of their contribution to the Coordinated Monitoring Program.